-Object storage?
-Sure, but where is the differentiator?
+Object Storage?
+Sure, but How OpenIO is Different?

-The object storage market is very crowded now, and the first question people ask me, whether they are customers, analysts, partners, or the press, is always the same: “What is your differentiator?”
+The object storage market is very crowded now, and the first question people ask me, whether they are customers, analysts, partners, or the press, is always the same: “What is OpenIO differentiator?”

 I couldn’t agree more with them, since most object storage systems look the same; they all seem to have a similar feature set: